karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 The UK's [Digital Curation Centre](http://www.dcc.ac.uk/) also provides a [useful collection](http://www.dcc.ac.uk/resources/data-management-plans/funders-requirements) of links to resources related to key UK agency data management requirements.
 While you may not be developing plans for submission to these agencies, reviewing the requirements of other agencies can help to gain an understanding of the patterns of data management plan requirements.
 Please review a couple of the agency-specific guidelines for context.

+## Assignment ##

+Continue work on data management plan.

+## Class project

+Continue creating documentation for class project datasets

 # Week 14 - Data Management Planning #

 ## Background ##

 This week's work continues our focus on data management planning from week 13.

+## Assignment ##

+Continue work on data management plan.

+## Class project

+Continue creating documentation for class project datasets